GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 2. Click the `Remove MUs` button, and a file is loaded, a pop-up window will open.

 3. Select the MU you want to delete from the analysis file from the `Select MU:`dropdown.
-Moreover, you can enter the number of several MUs in case you want to delete more than one.
-In example, selecting

     ```Python
     Select MU: 1
     ```
     will result in the second MU to be deleted (Python is base 0).
-Selecting

-    ```Python
-    Select MU: 1,2,5
-    ```
-    will result in the removal of the second, third and fifth MU.

-4. Click the `Remove MU` button to remove the MU(s).
+4. Click the `Remove MU` button to remove the MU.

 ## Reference Signal Editing
 The *openhdemg* GUI also allows you to edit and filter reference signals corresponding to your analysis file (this can be either a file containing both the MUs and the reference signal or a file containing only the reference signal).